zaksabeast/PokemonRNGGuides/guides/sm/en/stationary.md

 2. Adjust filters to what you are wanting, then click "Calculate" and choose any one of the results you want.
 If there are no results, increase the time in "Create Timeline".

-3. Advance to that frame and when you land on it, Press A to obtain the Pokemon (or interact if that's the final screen).
+3. Advance to that frame and when you land on it, Press A to obtain the Pokemon or begin a battle with the Pokemon.

 Congrats!
 You should now have the Pokemon you wanted.
 If not, you can reset the game and try again.